 Jane Austen 250 – Commemorative Plaque

-Reading Civic Society worked with Reading Borough Council and Reading Museum since summer 2024 to identify sources of funding to be able to commission a new commemorative plaque the mark Jane Austen’s time at school in Reading.
-The aim was to erect this during 2025 on the eastern wall of the Abbey Gateway to replace the incorrectly sited, inaccessible and almost illegible brass plaque which was in a locked garden behind the west side of the Abbey Gateway.
+Reading Civic Society worked with Reading Borough Council and Reading Museum from summer 2024 to identify sources of funding to commission a new commemorative plaque the mark Jane Austen’s time at school in Reading.
+The plaque was to erected in 2025 on the eastern wall of the Abbey Gateway to replace the previous almost illegible brass plaque that was incorrectly sited in a locked garden behind the west side of the Abbey Gateway.

-2025 marks the 250th anniversary of the birth of Jane Austen (1775-1817), one of our best known authors.
+2025 was chosen because it marked the 250th anniversary of the birth of Jane Austen (1775-1817), one of our best known authors.
 Jane spent 18 months at Reading Ladies Boarding School in our town between the summer of 1785 and December 1786.
-The school Jane attended was attached to the East Side of the Abbey Gateway.
+The school Jane attended was attached to the East Side of the Abbey Gateway, hance the placement of the new plaque.

 The commemorative plaque was carved and installed by Cliveden Restoration; a company that has been involved in the restoration of many of the town’s statues and memorials.
 It is a circular stone plaque made from Forest of Dean sandstone situated within the gateway arch.
 The lettering is black.